geo-data/cesium-terrain-builder/README.md

 code: run the `doxygen` command in the `doc/` directory and point your browser at `doc/html/index.html`.

-### Implementation overview

-The concept of a grid is implemented in the `Grid` class.
-The TMS Global Geodetic and Global Merdcator profiles are specialisations of the grid implemented in the `GlobalGeodetic` and `GlobalMercator` classes.
-These classes define the tiling scheme which is then used to cut up GDAL rasters into the output tiles.

-The `GDALTiler` and `TerrainTiler` classes composes an instance of a grid with a GDAL raster dataset.
-They use the dataset to determine the native raster resolution and extent.
-Once this is known the appropriate zoom levels and tile coverage can be calculated from the grid.
-For each tile an in memory GDAL [Virtual Raster](http://www.gdal.org/gdal_vrttut.html) (VRT) can then be generated.
-This is a lightweight representation of the relevant underlying data necessary to create populate the tile.
-The VRT can then be used to generate an actual `TerrainTile` instance or raster dataset which can then be stored as required by the application.

-There are various iterator classes providing convenient iteration over tilesets created by grids and tilers.
-For instance, the `TerrainIterator` class provides a simple interface for iterating over all valid tiles represented by a `TerrainTiler`, and likewise the `RasterIterator` over a `GDALTiler` instance.

 ## Status

 Although the software has been used to create a substantial number of terrain